Description of Organization And Going -Concern

 Independence Holdings Corp. (the “Company”) is a blank check company incorporated as a Cayman Islands exempted company on December 7, 2020.
 The Company was incorporated for the purpose of effecting a merger, share exchange, asset acquisition, share purchase, reorganization or similar business combination with one or more businesses that the Company has not yet identified (herein referred to as “Initial Business Combination”).

-As of March 31, 2021, the Company had not yet commenced operations.
-All activity for the period from December 7, 2020 (inception) through March 31, 2021 relates to the Company’s formation and the initial public offering (the “Initial Public Offering”), which is described below.
+As of December 31, 2021, the Company had not yet commenced operations.
+All activity for the period from December 7, 2020 (inception) through December 31, 2021 relates to the Company’s formation, the initial public offering (the “Initial Public Offering”), which is described below, and subsequent to the Initial Public Offering, identifying a target company for an Initial Business Combination.
 The Company will not generate any operating revenues until after the completion of its Initial Business Combination, at the earliest.
-The Company will generate
+The Company generates

 non-operatingincome in the form of interest income on cash and cash equivalents from the proceeds derived from the Initial Public Offering.
 The Company has selected December 31 as its fiscal year end.

 The Company’s sponsor is Independence Sponsor LLC, a Cayman Islands limited liability company (the “Sponsor”).
 The registration statement for the Company’s Initial Public Offering was declared effective on March 8, 2021.
-On March 11, 2021, the Company consummated its Initial Public Offering of 49,590,908 units (the “Units” and, with respect to the Class A ordinary shares included in the Units being offered, the “Public Shares”), including 6,090,908 additional Units to partially cover over-allotments (the “Over-Allotment Units”), at $10.00 per Unit, generating gross proceeds of approximately $495.9 million, and incurring offering costs of approximately $28.0 million, of which approximately $17.4 million was for deferred underwriting commissions (Note
+On March 11, 2021, the Company consummated its Initial Public Offering of 49,590,908 units (each, a “Unit” and collectively, the “Units” and, with respect to the Class A ordinary shares included in the Units being offered, the “Public Shares”), including 6,090,908 additional Units to partially cover over-allotments (the “Over-Allotment Units”), at $10.00 per Unit, generating gross proceeds of approximately $495.9 million, and incurring offering costs of approximately $28.0 million, of which approximately $17.4 million was for deferred underwriting commissions

 Upon the closing of the Initial Public Offering and the Private Placement, approximately $495.9 million ($10.00 per Unit) of the net proceeds of the Initial Public Offering and certain of the proceeds of the Private Placement were placed in a trust account (“Trust Account”) with Continental Stock Transfer & Trust Company acting as trustee and invested in United States government treasury bills with a maturity of 185 days or less or in money market funds investing solely in U.S. Treasuries and meeting certain conditions under Rule